 $41 to $60: Tapas® Original 74 in., Tapas® Original 80 in., Tapas® Ultra, Tapas® Ultra 74 in., Tapas® Ultra 80 in., Nature Collection, Nature Collection Ultra, Gallery Collection Ultra, Sattva Jute, Yoga Towel, Cotton Yoga Rug

 Practical considerations aside, some of us just love to practice on a mat that looks great.
 If you spend much time at all practicing sun salutations, you’re going to be looking right at your mat a whole lot of the time.
 Why not be inspired by the color and design?

 We all have our color preferences, and there are many, many solid colors to choose from, some bright and warm, others cool and relaxing.
-Many people love the look of our striated Nature Collection® and Nature Collection® Ultra mats.
+Many people love the look of our striated Para Rubber, Para Rubber XL, Nature Collection, and Nature Collection Ultra mats.
 We developed these mats in the 1990s, and they’ve been a very popular choice ever since.
-After receiving lots of requests for printed mats, we developed our Gallery Collection.
-These beautiful mats feature hand-drawn designs by a local Salt Lake City artist.
+After receiving requests for printed mats, we developed our Gallery Collection.
+These beautiful mats feature hand-drawn designs by local Salt Lake City artists.
 Our designs are specially conceived so as not to interfere with practice, leaving the sticky mat surface exposed where you need the most traction.

 Need a Longer Yoga Mat?

-For taller yogis, these four mats come in longer lengths:
+For taller yogis, these five mats come in longer lengths:

 Visit our Yoga Mats page to look at your choices.